Single ledger entries and book transfers

 Single ledger entry

 A single ledger entry is a one-sided posting applied to a single account.
 The request contains either a credit object or a debit object.
-A credit adds funds to the account.
-A debit removes funds from the account.
+Use credit to add funds to the account.
+Use debit to remove funds from the account.

 Book transfer